 Cheshire and Merseyside NHS are currently working to form one of the first ACOs in England with deadline of March 2018!

-Yes, the money is still being spent from the NHS budget to turn the NHS into an American Care System with Accountable Care Organisations at their centre; despite the Judicial Review on the NHS and ACOs granted by the high court last week.
+Yes, the money is still being spent from the NHS budget to turn the NHS into an American Care System with Accountable Care Organisations at their centre; despite the Judicial Review on the NHS and ACOs granted by the high court earlier this month.